 North Ogden is a medium-sized city located in the state of Utah.
-With a population of 18,446 people and three constituent neighborhoods, North Ogden is the 41st largest community in Utah.
+With a population of 20,009 people and three constituent neighborhoods, North Ogden is the 41st largest community in Utah.

 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, North Ogden is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, North Ogden is a city of sales and office workers, professionals, and managers.
-There are especially a lot of people living in North Ogden who work in office and administrative support (18.63%), management occupations (11.53%), and sales jobs (11.16%).
+There are especially a lot of people living in North Ogden who work in office and administrative support (16.32%), management occupations (10.73%), and sales jobs (10.59%).

 Also of interest is that North Ogden has more people living here who work in computers and math than 95% of the places in the US.

-The per capita income in North Ogden in 2010 was $25,844, which is upper middle income relative to Utah and the nation.
-This equates to an annual income of $103,376 for a family of four.
+The per capita income in North Ogden in 2010 was $28,581, which is upper middle income relative to Utah and the nation.
+This equates to an annual income of $114,324 for a family of four.
 However, North Ogden contains both very wealthy and poor people as well.

+North Ogden is a somewhat ethnically-diverse city.
 The people who call North Ogden home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of North Ogden residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in North Ogden include German, Scottish, Irish, and Danish.
+Important ancestries of people in North Ogden include English, German, Irish, Danish, and Dutch.

 The most common language spoken in North Ogden is English.
 Other important languages spoken here include Spanish and Polish.